4dz/vaadin-grails3-example/README.md

     pic.source = new ExternalResource("/cat-128px.png")

-Its not yet clear how to access assets in the asset pipeline as there is no r
+Its not yet clear how to access assets in the asset pipeline as there is no runtime I can get working!

 ## References
 * [Vaadin For Grails Documentation](https://github.com/vaadin-for-grails/organization/wiki)